rushout09/rushout09.github.io/_posts/2025-09-16-secondary-effect-of-ai.md

 ---
-title: "The Secondary Effect of AI: More Entrepreneur"
+title: "The Secondary Effect of AI: More Entrepreneurs"
 ---

 Every technological shift has a strange kind of second-order effect.
 With AI, everyone talks about productivity, cost savings, and automation.
 But the biggest effect won’t be inside large companies.
 It will be in how many more people decide to start something on their own.